 PORT MACQUARIE BEGINNINGS

-This permanent exhibition tells the story of Port Macquarie’s beginnings.
-Home to the Birpai people, Port Macquarie was settled as a British penal establishment in 1821.
+This exhibition tells the story of Port Macquarie’s beginnings.
+Home to the Birpai People, Port Macquarie was settled as a British penal establishment in 1821.
 Free settlement commenced from 1830.

 Port Macquarie Museum logo